Potatoes

 "I'm getting sleepy.
 You clean it up."

-"Should I clean it up?"
+"I should clean it up?"

-"Oh my, I'd rather die."
+"Really?!
+I'd rather die."

-"What the hell, you bitch."
+"What the hell?
+You bitch."

 This sort of fighting continued, and finally they were kicked out of that house.